“"I'm really glad she handed me a beer."”

 - Sold out shows in central Pennsylvania in 2017.

-- Latest album, “Whiskey and Water”, recorded at Sony Studios in Nashville and produced by the legendary Doc Holiday.
+- “Whiskey and Water”, was recorded at Sony Studios in Nashville and produced by the legendary Doc Holiday.
 Released August 2017 on Mega International Records.

-- Next album, "Hard Times", to be released on March 1, 2018.
+Latest album, "Cigarettes and Black Coffee", was released on March 1, 2018.
 Also produced by Doc Holiday.

 Getting Rich Off Of Nashville